These toxic beauty treatments are pretty popular, but should be minimised…or even totally avoided!

 But have we come a long way from that?
+Nope.
 Far from it.
-We live in an age of silicon implants, plastic surgery, hair, nail and eyelash extensions and myriad high tech ‘treatments’ involving anything from chemical formulations to lasers and radiofrequency.
-The point has come where we must be more aware of the potential dangers of our beauty habits, and ask ourselves what we’re willing to sacrifice in our attempts to restore what age has stolen.
+We live in an age of silicone implants, plastic surgery, hair, nail and eyelash extensions.
+Not to mention myriad high tech ‘treatments’ involving anything from chemical formulations to lasers and radio frequency.
+The point has come where we must be more aware of the potential dangers of our favourite toxic beauty treatments, and ask ourselves what we’re willing to sacrifice in our attempts to restore what age has stolen.

 1. Tooth Whitening

 Like skin whitening, cosmetic tooth whitening is an ancient practice.
-A solution of urine and goat milk did the trick for the Romans.
-Everyone wants a bright smile, no matter the cost.
+A solution of urine and goat milk did the trick for the Romans, for example.
 Nowadays, whiteners commonly employ hydrogen peroxide to penetrate the porous tooth enamel and bleach the stain deposits in the dentin.
-Moderate application isn’t a problem; the real trouble starts with what’s known as bleachorexia.
+Moderate application isn’t a problem.
+The real trouble starts with what’s known as ‘bleachorexia’.

 With age, adult teeth darken as mineral structure changes.
-Add in stains from everyday wear-and-tear, and the fact that the effects of a single whitening treatment might not last a week, and it’s almost understandable how some people could get addicted to bleaching—especially quick-fix whitening strips.
-But whiten too much and excess bleach can erode the tooth’s protective enamel.
-Once it’s damaged, the tooth is extremely vulnerable to stains, and will in fact turn yellow.
+Add in stains from everyday wear-and-tear, and the fact that the effects of a single whitening treatment might not last a week.
+So it’s almost understandable how some people could get addicted to bleaching.
+Especially those quick-fix whitening strips.
+But whiten too much, and excess bleach can erode the tooth’s protective enamel.
+And once it’s damaged, the tooth is extremely vulnerable to stains, and will in fact turn yellow.
 The teeth also become more brittle and sensitive.